barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 [Minecraft](https://www.minecraft.net/) is more than just a beautiful video-game.
 It can be used as an educational tool as well.
-This site contains step-by-step lesson plans for teaching high-school students a wide range of computer science topics using Minecraft.
+This site contains step-by-step lesson plans for teaching high-school students a wide range of Computer Science topics using Minecraft.
 This allows students to apply and experiment with concepts in an open-ended, hands-on environment.
 The topics currently covered are listed below.

 ### Topics

 1. Binary Numbers
 2. Logic Gates
-3. Mathematical operations on binary Numbers (addition, subtraction, multiplication, division, etc...)
+3. Mathematical operations on binary numbers (addition, subtraction, multiplication, division, etc...)
 4. Information storage

 ### Contribution